rena-deane/dinner-meetup/README.md

 - As a user I can leave an event.

 ####Stretch
-As a user I can filter events by my area
+- As a user I can filter events by my area
+- As a user(restaurant) I can advertise empty tables.

 ##Technologies
 ```